pimpale/achernar1/README.md

 git submodule update --init --recursive make
 ```
-The program has no dependencies, and is made in pure C.
+The program has dependencies on [cvec](https://github.com/pimpale/cvec) and [ctable](https://github.com/pimpale/ctable).
+They're included as submodules and can be updated from git.

 ## Running

-This language is based entirely on the stack and file streams.
+This language is based entirely on the stack and string.
 Some examples:

 ### hello world